hu-macsy/simexpal/docs/quick_start.rst

 The following will introduce you to the most fundamental mechanics of simexpal.
 The quick start guide will explain simexpal installation, as well as the
 features: instance and input parameter management, launch experiments, monitor experiments, and evaluate experiments using the output data.
+Thereafter, we will have a closer look at the different phases of experiments set up using simexpal including running experiments, evaluating results, managing instances, parameterize algorithms, builds and revisions, the run matrix, and launchers and support for batch schedulers.

 Installation
 ------------